admon84/screeps-tools-fork/Readme.md

 > :bulb: This is a personalized fork of [Aracath/screeps-tools](https://github.com/Arcath/screeps-tools)

 ### Hosted Option

 The hosted option is available for convenience at [screeps.admon.dev](https://screeps.admon.dev)

 ### Building Planner

 Plan out room layouts with the Building Planner tool.

-Remake of the original [building planner by Dissi](http://screeps.dissi.me/)
+> :bulb: Remake of the original [building planner by Dissi](http://screeps.dissi.me/)

 Features:
 * All structures including Factory